 Private student loans play a role in the financial aid ecosystem by covering any remaining educational costs after grants, scholarships, and federal student loans.
 But there are several important ways that private student loans differ from other types of financial aid.

-For example, federal student loans are backed by the U.S. government and offer various repayment programs — including student loan forgiveness.
+For example, federal student loans like the Federal Direct Loan are backed by the U.S. government and offer various repayment programs — including student loan forgiveness.
 Private student loans, however, come from financial institutions and don’t offer the same benefits.

 You won’t be able to get student loan forgiveness with private student loans or request an income-driven repayment plan to lower your monthly payments.
 Private student loans can be tougher to get, because unlike most federal student loans, they’re credit-based.
 Your credit can affect: